-Pearls of Wata is a social entrepreneur's response to standard of living challenges in Sierra Leone.
+Pearls of Wata is a social entrepreneur's response to standard of living challenges in Sierra Leone, especially for women.
 Our chief focus is discovering and designing sustainable technologies that will immediately improve the daily standard of living for our people in Sierra Leone.
 The technologies will also remedy our country's current infrastructural and industrial challenges in order to propel Sierra Leone and her people into a more formidable position in the global market.

 Water is a human right.
 The lack of access to potable (drinkable) water keeps people around the world in abject poverty.
 Without consistent access to potable water, people cannot participate in agriculture or live a healthy and sanitary lifestyle.
 In Sierra Leone, 2.9 million people are without access to drinkable water.
 Access to clean water is directly correlated to maternal-infant mortality rates, communicable disease infection rates, and malnutrition.